 Entry fee applies

-My mother-in-law collects clocks, but this place blew me away.
-Claphams National Clock Museum’s current collection holds 1,400 clocks and 400 watches.
+Although all in two rooms, the museum holds 1,400 clocks and hundreds of watches, from delicate pocket watches to modern wristband devices.
 In fact, it is one of the Southern Hemisphere’s largest and most historically significant timepiece collections.

 Walk along the town basin marina village